-The baritone’s 2017-2018 season includes returns to Lyric Opera of Chicago as Ping in Turandot and Semperoper Dresden as the title role in Le nozze di Figaro.
-He debuts at Pittsburgh Opera as Belcore in L’elisir d’amore, sings a recital with Leah Crocetto at New York City’s Morgan Library under the auspices of the George London Foundation, and essays Bloch’s Sacred Service with Voices of Ascension in New York City.
+Mr. Nelson’s 2017-2018 included performances of Ping in Turandot with Lyric Opera of Chicago and Semperoper Dresden as the title role in Le nozze di Figaro.
+He made his Pittsburgh Opera debut as Belcore in L’elsiir d’amore, appeared in recital with Leah Crocetto at New York City’s Morgan Library under the auspices of the George London Foundation, and essayed Bloch’s Sacred Service with Voices of Ascension in New York City.

 The 2016-2017 season brought debuts at the Lyric Opera of Chicago as Donner in Das Rheingold and Enrico Ashton (cover) in Lucia di Lammermoor, Escamillo in Carmen with Den Norske Opera, and a fourth season with the Santa Fe Opera as Enrico Ashton in Lucia di Lammermoor.

 2015-2016 began with a return to the Dresden Semperoper as Figaro in both Le nozze di Figaro and Il barbiere di Siviglia.
 He performed the role of Dr. Falke in Die Fledermaus with the Seiji Ozawa Music Academy in Kyoto, Tokyo, and Nagoya.
 He made debuts at the Salzburg Landestheater, Palm Beach, and San Francisco Opera in Carmen as Escamillo, and returned to the Canadian Opera Compnay as Escamillo.